ProjectEvergreen/todo-app/README.md

-# todo-mvc
+# todo-app

 ## Overview
-An example repo reproducing the ever so classic "Todo" app using Project Evergreen.
+An example repo reproducing the ever so classic "Todo" app.

-> Follows the [app specification](https://github.com/tastejs/todomvc/blob/master/app-spec.md) as defined by the [Todo MVC project](http://todomvc.com/) with certain tweaks.
+> Loosely follows the [app specification](https://github.com/tastejs/todomvc/blob/master/app-spec.md) as defined by the [Todo MVC project](http://todomvc.com/).

-## Main Features

-### JavaScript
-- Web Components (Custom Elements, Shadow DOM, HTML Templates)
--

-### CSS
--

 ## Development
 Tasks to get you going working on this project: